yc3404/sql_coding_solution_collection/Leetcode.md

 orders
 ```

- holds the sales record information, salesperson and customer company are represented by
+ holds the sales record information, salesperson and customer company are represented by sales_id and

-sales_id

- and

-com_id

-.
+com_id.

 **output**